epccs/Gravimetric/Hardware/README.md

         Diversion control is nearly instantaneous with a slight delay that has repeatable timing.
         Control of a PMOS enables an alternate power supply (e.g. battery charging).
         Control of a PMOS disables power to the 40PIN SBC header.
-        SPI between SBC and ATmega324pb has a buffer with IOFF for SBC power off.
+        SPI between SBC and ATmega324pb with IOFF buffer so SBC can power off.
-        UART from SBC to transceivers has a buffer with IOFF for SBC power off.
-        I2C between SBC and bus manager is for SMBus and so SBC can power off.
+        SMBus between SBC and ATmega328pb manag, SBC can power off without locking I2C.
-        I2C between ATmega324pb and bus manager is on a seperate port.
+        I2C0 between ATmega324pb and ATmega328pb manager does not lockup on SBC power down.
+        I2C1 from ATmega324pb is for user and can be a master or slave.
-        Serial (RPUbus) continues working when SBC is powered off.
+        Serial0 from ATmega324pb continues working with other RPUbus host when SBC is powered down.
+        Serial1 and Serial2 from ATmega324pb is for user.
 ```

 ## Uses

 ```
-        Calibration of rotating hardware measured with input capture (ICP1) hardware.
+        Calibration of volumetric controlled rotation measured with input capture (ICP1) hardware.
         Use a START (ICP3) and STOP (ICP4) sensor to capture displacer events while capturing flow meter pules.
         Diversion and fast/slow flow control are used for gravimetric calibration methods.
-        One-shot pulse extenders on ICP3 and ICP4 for clean STAR and STOP events.
+        One-shot pulse extenders on ICP3 and ICP4 for precise STAR and STOP events.
 ```

 ## Notice

 ```
-        Using SPI may trigger ICP3 if it is enabled and will cut off CS_ICP3.
+        Use SPI only after ICP3 event is done, it will cut off CS_ICP3.
 ```